bumps/bumps/README.rst

   (Convergence tests, Parallel coordinates plot)
 * added numba.njit-accelerated fallback bounds.apply methods to dream
   (still uses compiled C DLL if available)
+* provide MAX_CORR attribute on the CorrelationView; clear the figure if the number of variables exceeds MAX_CORR

 v0.9.1 2023-04-10
 -----------------